kbengine/kbengine.github.com/blog/_posts/2012-08-08-celebrating-50-watchers.md

 ---

-The release of Minecraft 1.3.1 has kbe needing a minor version update to accomodate all those changes.
+The release of kbengine 0.1.1 has kbe needing a minor version update to accomodate all those changes.
 I ([Marcus Whybrow][me]) have recently begun a new Job, so I hope everyone will forgive me whilst I learn to ballance my responsibility to kbe with my hungar for money!

-*KBE*
+*kbe*

 [stargazers]: https://github.com/kbengine/kbengine/stargazers
 [me]: https://github.com/kbengine